 Why was my PayPal payment denied, refunded, or unclaimed?

-To find out why your payment hasn’t been claimed yet, or why it's been denied or refunded, please contact the person you paid.
+To find out why your payment hasn’t been claimed yet or was denied or refunded, contact the person to whom you sent your payment.

 A payment might be pending because: